-When working remotely, something like a can help managers keep in touch with their team.
+When working remotely, something like a virtual office phone service can help managers keep in touch with their team.
 Regular check-ins can help managers see if there are certain areas their staff is struggling with.
 That way, staff can mention problem areas and work on resolutions - keeping active issues down.

 5. Resolved Issues